tainacan/tainacan-wiki/dev/architecture.md

 ## 4. Data Architecture

 Tainacan's data architecture is based on WordPress infrastructure, using and extending its relational model.
-The system incorporates Custom Post Types, Custom Taxonomies, Metadata, and additional tables for asynchronous operations.
+The system incorporates Custom Post Types, Custom Taxonomies, Custom Post Meta, and additional tables for asynchronous operations.

 ### 4.1 Storage Structure